PiBrewing/craftbeerpi4-documentation/master/operating-your-system.md

 ## Use the system for fermentation

-CraftbeerPi4 supports also fermentation iwth the Fermenter hardware and a corresponding fermenter logic.
+CraftbeerPi4 supports also fermentation with the Fermenter hardware and a corresponding fermenter logic.
 A simple fermentation hystersis logic is included with the server, but users can also write their own fermenter logic and install them as a plugin

 The integrated logic has some special settings for fermentation and you need to adapt just a few settings for each batch.
 Details on the other parameters have been already described [here](craftbeerpi-4-server/hardware.md#setting-up-the-hardware-for-fermentation). &#x20;